ckw017/ckw017.github.io/_posts/2025-9-16-Berghain.md

     max-width: 40vw;
 }

-code.highlighter-rouge {
+code.nowrap {
   white-space: nowrap;
 }
 </style>

-Scenario 1 is the simplest scenario with only two different constraints:
+Scenario 1 is the simplest scenario with only two constraints for the 1000 people in the venue:
 * At least 600 young people.
 * At least 600 well-dressed people.